 9 Diamond Hidden Top String

 The 9 Diamond Hidden Top String allows the mesh to float at the top, widening the channel and allowing the ball to sit higher.
 Head to this lacrosse stringing tutorial to start off a high pocket or a lacrosse stick with a lot of control.

 How To String A Lacrosse Head Sidewall

-- Attach Lacrosse Mesh to the Sidewall of Lacrosse Head
+Attach the Lacrosse Mesh to the Sidewall of the Lacrosse Head

 The size of the sidewall hole on the lacrosse head determines how many loops I do.
 A really big sidewall hole needs a lot of loops so the knot doesn’t pass through.
 I prefer to get two loops on my starting knot to ensure that the knot won’t slip through the hole for most lacrosse heads.
 On this Signature Contract Lacrosse Head, there are two loops utilized and a double overhand knot to make sure the knot will never slip through the hole.